 Quick Start

-This guide will get you up and running with Fast-LLM on a single machine.
+This guide will get you up and running with Fast-LLM.
 Let's train a model and see some results!

 Prerequisites¶